 Business Analyst Skills

 This course explores the breadth of business analyst skills, tasks and interactions expected in a professional role.
 It provides a complete foundational set of practical tips and hands on exercises to build expertise and confidence using requirements delivery strategies, independent of methodology.

 Highly interactive exercises provide students opportunities to practice and reinforce techniques during class.
 Regardless of the participant’s skill level, the workshop cases and discussions inspire learning insights for every level of experience.
-This is an excellent course to be held onsite at your organization to level set analysts across the organization.
+This is an excellent course to level set analysts across the organization.
 It provides consistent terminology, project participant roles, templates, and suggested standards for an organization to use as a starting point to add their unique customizations.